Last updated on June 5th, 2026 at 11:45 pm

 Explore Tsim Sha Tsui – Where to Stay

-Since Tsim Sha Tsui is a tourist area, there are plenty of hotels nearby to stay at.
-TST is perhaps known for more high-end five-star hotels such as Rosewood, The Peninsula, Shangri-La, The Langham, Hyatt Regency, and The Sheraton.
+Since Tsim Sha Tsui is a tourist area, there are plenty of hotels nearby where you can stay.
+TST is known for its high-end five-star hotels, including Rosewood, Ritz-Carlton, The Peninsula, Shangri-La, The Langham, Hyatt Regency, and The Sheraton.

-On the other hand, there are also more affordable hotels like the YMCA (this is where I did my 14-day hotel quarantine when I moved back to Hong Kong), Holiday Inn, and Best Western.
+On the other hand, there are also more affordable hotels, such as the YMCA, Holiday Inn, and Best Western.

 Explore Tsim Sha Tsui – Where to Shop